 As with most mesh motorcycle jackets, it’s pretty simple.
 But it does come with excellent D30 removable protection at the back, shoulders, and elbows.

-If you’re used to wearing a leather jacket and want something a little lighter for the summer, this could be the perfect choice.
+This could be the perfect choice if you’re used to wearing a leather jacket and want something a little lighter for the summer.

 Klim Induction Pro Mesh Motorcycle Jacket

 Okay, let’s be honest.
 Most people can’t afford this offering from Klim.
-If you live in the UK where you’ll only use it for one month out of the year, it’s probably not really value for money.
-But if you tour a lot in warmer climates and have money to burn, it’s an excellent choice.
+If you live in the UK, where you’ll only use it for one month out of the year, it’s probably not worth the money.
+But it’s an excellent choice if you tour a lot in warmer climates and have money to burn.

 As you would expect, everything about the Induction Pro is top quality.
 It features 750D Cordura panels for robustness and durability, Karbonite industrial-grade high-strength mesh panels for airflow and ventilation, and additional goat leather reinforcements at the elbow.

 Further protection can be found via the D30 CE level 2 protection (vented) at the shoulders and elbows, and it also comes with D30 level 1 back protection.

 Finally, it comes with at least five pockets!
 We think the colour to go for is Asphalt and Redrock as the rest look a little bland for £540!

 Best Mesh Motorcycle Jackets for Women in 2023